kframework/javascript-semantics/README.md

 and passes all 2,782 core language tests.

-In addition to a reference implementation for JavaScript, KJS also yields a simple coverage metric for a test suite: the set of semantic rules it exercises.
+In addition to a reference implementation for JavaScript, KJS also yields a semantic coverage metric for a test suite: the set of semantic rules it exercises.
 See [test262-coverage](test262-coverage/README.md) for details.